bkw777/WP-2_IC-Card/README.md

 * A [programming adapter](#programming-adapter) that can read and write both the RAM and ROM cards
 * A [breakout card](#breakout-card) to allow connecting the bus to a breadboard

 **These cards must be made with 1.2mm PCB or thinner**
 Standard 1.6mm PCB thickness is too thick.
-You have to change this option when ordering or you'll get 1.6mm by default.
+You have to change this option when ordering a PCB or you'll get 1.6mm by default.

-Attach the printable covers with thin [adhesive tape](https://amazon.com/dp/B06Y34587N) or glue.
+Attach the printable covers with thin [adhesive transfer tape](https://amazon.com/dp/B06Y34587N) or glue.

 It's a good idea to cover the bottom of the pcb with a piece of shipping or packing tape.
 Just lay a single 2-inch piece right across the middle and don't worry about the small bit of uncovered pcb on either side.